IosifDobos/JoeMedieval-sGame/README.md

 This is an individual project made by Iosif Dobos.
 Before create the game some reasearch was made and I create a plan on order to build the game.
 This is a start of my project and I want to expand this game in the future to build a good game.

-Bellow I have attached the youtube link for my game.
+The youtube link for my game.
 	https://www.youtube.com/watch?v=vLpP5VYMGcU